Strategizing your products’ pricing to generate more sales without losing profit margins would be best.

 At the end of the day, pricing your product is a balancing act!

-If you are starting a small business or even running one, you need to strategize or re-strategize your pricing every once a while.
+If you are starting a small business or even running one, you need to strategize or re-strategize your pricing occasionally.

-Pricing also comes from how consumers perceive value to your product or the brand.
+Pricing also comes from how consumers perceive the value of your product or the brand.

-There are certain aspects of human behaviour, market research and target customers to direct your decision towards right pricing.
+There are certain aspects of human behavior, market research, and target customers to direct your decision toward the right pricing.

 Manufacturer Suggested Retail Price ( MSRP)